Adultery laws: Western Asia

 Throughout Western Asia, adultery has attracted severe sanctions, including the death penalty.
 In some places, such as Saudi Arabia, the method of punishment for adultery is stoning to death.
 Proving adultery under Muslim law can be a very difficult task as it requires the accuser to produce four eyewitnesses to the act of sexual intercourse, each of whom should have a good reputation for truthfulness and honesty.
 The criminal standards do not apply in the application of social and family consequences of adultery, where the standards of proof are not as exacting.
 Sandra Mackey, author of The Saudis: Inside the Desert Kingdom, stated in 1987 that in Saudi Arabia, "unlike the tribal rights of a father to put to death a daughter who has violated her chastity, death sentences under Koranic law [for adultery] are extremely rare."

 In regions of Iraq and Syria under ISIL, there have been reports of floggings as well as execution of people who engaged in adultery.
 The method of execution was typically by stoning.
 ISIL would not merely oppose adultery but also oppose behavior that from their point of view could lead to adultery, such as women not being covered, people of the opposite sex socializing with one another, or even female mannequins in store windows.

+In Iraq, adultery remains a criminal offence under Article 377 of the Penal Code, which provides for imprisonment in cases involving a married woman and her partner, as well as for a husband who commits adultery in the marital home.

+In Iran, adultery is criminalized as a form of zina under the Islamic Penal Code, with the code providing for severe hadd punishments, including stoning to death in certain circumstances.